sadjow/claude-code-nix/README.md

 ## Why this package?

 When using development environment managers like devenv, asdf, or nvm, globally installed npm packages can become unavailable or incompatible.
-This Nix package bundles Claude Code with its own Node.js runtime, ensuring it's always available regardless of your project's Node.js version.
+This Nix package leverages the upstream nixpkgs claude-code package while ensuring it's always up-to-date.

 ### Always Up-to-Date

-While Claude Code may be available in nixpkgs, it's not always using the latest version.
+While Claude Code is available in nixpkgs, it's not always using the latest version.
 This repository:

 - **Automatically checks for new Claude Code versions daily** via GitHub Actions
 - **Creates pull requests immediately** when updates are available